1. Osome Blog UK

 Businesses could sell across multiple countries within Europe from one Amazon account.
 Signing up for a seller account allows you to reach tens of millions of customers on Amazon.co.uk and Amazon sites in Europe unless you opt to sell only in the UK.

 There is also Fulfillment by Amazon (FBA), where you store your products in Amazon's fulfilment centres, and they pick, pack, ship, and provide customer service for these products.
 With FBA, Amazon can help you scale your business and reach more customers.
-Amazon has several European fulfillment programs that make it easier for businesses to sell to multiple European countries (including the UK).
+Amazon has several European fulfilment programs that make it easier for businesses to sell to multiple European countries (including the UK).

 How Much Does it Cost to Sell on Amazon UK?